What are they?

 How do antibiotics work in your body?

-Once administered, the antibiotic kills the pathogenic bacteria by destroying the bacterial cells and prevents cell reproduction.
-However, at the same time, it kills and inhibits some commensal microbes (the good bacteria that reinforces the immune system, mostly present in your gut).
-Antibiotics also change the microbial diversity, which can weaken the immune system and disturb the function of certain hormones pathway in the gut.
+Once administered, the antibiotic kills the pathogenic bacteria by destroying the bacterial cells and preventing cell reproduction.
+However, at the same time, it kills and inhibits some commensal microbes (the good bacteria that reinforce the immune system, mostly present in your gut).
+Antibiotics also change the microbial diversity, which can weaken the immune system and disturb the function of certain hormones pathways in the gut.

 Antibiotics work immediately in the gut but it can take longer for you to feel better (about 2 to 3 days).